emb-riscv/specs-markdown/csrs.md

 }
 ```

-Otherwise it can raise the interrupt threashold to a limit below the fast interrupts priority.
+Otherwise, if the application uses some fast interrupts, it can raise the interrupt threashold to a limit below the fast interrupts priority.

 ```c
 function f()